 However, we recognise the growth of the fiduciary management market, and that in some cases a provider will offer a service which is the right fit for a particular scheme.
 In these cases, we strongly believe that the role of independent oversight is essential when hiring a fiduciary manager, setting its mandate and monitoring its performance.

-Our Fiduciary Management Oversight Service has been designed to bring the independence and impartiality required to give trustees confidence in their fiduciary management arrangement.
+FM Evaluate has been designed to bring the independence and impartiality required to give trustees confidence in their fiduciary management arrangement.